bewchabbacc/docker-environments/sa_site/README.md

 Running with Vagrant
 --------------------

+### Install Vagrant
+Go to the Vagrant site and install the .deb file: https://www.vagrantup.com/downloads

+### Get Started
 If you are using vagrant, simply run the `setup.sh` file once, as mentioned above, and then run `vagrant up`.